ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_core_2.12.rst

 This section discusses the behavioral changes between ``ansible-core`` 2.11 and ``ansible-core`` 2.12.

-It is intended to assist in updating your playbooks, plugins and other parts of your Ansible infrastructure so they will work with this version of ``ansible-core``.
+It is intended to assist in updating your playbooks, plugins and other parts of your Ansible infrastructure so they will work with this version of Ansible.

-We suggest you read this page along with `Ansible Changelog for 2.12 <https://github.com/ansible/ansible/blob/devel/changelogs/CHANGELOG-v2.12.rst>`_ to understand what updates you may need to make.
+We suggest you read this page along with `ansible-core Changelog for 2.12 <https://github.com/ansible/ansible/blob/devel/changelogs/CHANGELOG-v2.12.rst>`_ to understand what updates you may need to make.

 This document is part of a collection on porting.
 The complete list of porting guides can be found at :ref:`porting guides <porting_guides>`.